Change the Color of Shape in Excel Based on Cell Value using VBA

 Similarly, you can add different shapes like a circle or an arrow, get its name, provide the name to the function and change the shape’s color using the code.

-Also, do this: You can change the color of multiple shapes using the example I have shown above.
+👉 Also, try this: You can change the color of multiple shapes using the example that I have explained above.
 Simply add more shapes to your sheet and provide the names of each shape to the function.
 Like this …

 ActiveSheet.Shapes("Rectangle 1").Fill.ForeColor.RGB = vbRed ' For rectangle or square shape.